junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 "Missouri."
 Dean returns the smile, leaning in to give her a hug.

 "It's been so long."
-Her hands pat his back gently, then pulls away.
+Her hands pat his back gently, then pull away.
 Her eyes are sharp and pointed, but now covered with a knowing, compassionate look.
 "I'm sorry about the angel."

 Dean raises his eyebrows.